Skip to main content

 • “The surrealist story sets up a world of human replicas that tosses the reader into an overly complex setup that fails to pay off on the buildup.”

-The graphics of the game have received mixed to negative feedback, with many users describing them as lackluster and reminiscent of early computer graphics, which detracts from the overall enjoyment.
+The graphics in the game have received mixed to negative feedback, with many users describing them as lackluster and reminiscent of early computer graphics, which detracts from the overall enjoyment.
 While some appreciate the retro aesthetic and unique visual style, others find the visuals harsh and difficult to engage with, often leading to confusion and discomfort.
-Overall, the graphics seem to be a significant drawback, impacting the game's appeal and storytelling.
+Overall, the graphics seem to be a significant drawback for many players, impacting their experience of the story and gameplay.

 • “The visual style looks like a cross between early C64 and VGA graphics, with changing color schemes.”